emrhngngr/IndieFable/README.md

     ```
     Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

-## 🗺️ Project Roadmap (The Journey Ahead)

-This is just the beginning.
-IndieFable aims to grow with the community.

-* **🚀 Phase 1: Launch (Building Now)**
-    * Visual Indie Game Showcase
-    * Project Pages & Cover Art
-    * Rich Devlog Publishing

-* **❤️ Phase 2: Community (Next Up)**
-    * Comments, Likes & Upvotes
-    * Following Creators & Projects
-    * Community Moderation Tools

-* **🧭 Phase 3: Discovery (Planned)**
-    * Personalized Timeline Feeds
-    * Advanced Search & Filtering by Genre/Tag
-    * Trending Projects & Devlogs

 ## 👨‍💻 Author

-Hi, I'm **Emirhan**, a recent Computer Engineering graduate.
+Hi, I'm **Emirhan**, a Computer Engineer.
 I love building beautiful and functional web applications.
 This project is a demonstration of my full-stack development skills.

 * **GitHub:** [@emrhngnr](https://github.com/emrhngngr)
 * **LinkedIn:** [@emrhn-gngr](https://www.linkedin.com/in/emrhn-gngr)